zshn25/zshn25.github.io/_posts/2022-10-30-CNNs-vs-Transformers.markdown

 $\textcolor{FF7800}{\textbf{y}} = \text{softmax}\left(\frac{\textcolor{2EC27E}{\textbf{q}} \textcolor{2EC27E}{\textbf{k}^\mathrm{T}}}{\sqrt{d_k}}\right)\textcolor{FF7800}{\textbf{v}}$
 {:refdef}

 Also note that in the basic version, the self-similarity of the inputs always causes the diagonal to be of the highest similarity and makes the weight matrix symmetric.
-This problem is also elevated by transforming the same input using two seperate learnable weight matrices, $\textcolor{9966FF}{W_K}$ and $\textcolor{9966FF}{W_Q}$
+This problem is also alleviated by transforming the same input using two separate learnable weight matrices, $\textcolor{9966FF}{W_K}$ and $\textcolor{9966FF}{W_Q}$

 ## Convolution vs. Attention: Which is better?

-Although attention based models such as vision transformers have shown to outperform CNN based methods, a careful analysis of the two shows comparible performance.[^4]
+Although attention based models such as vision transformers have shown to outperform CNN based methods, a careful analysis of the two shows comparable performance.[^4]

-In early layers of a neural network for images, spatial relations can be captured by convolutions and the later layers could benifit from long-range receptive fields offered by attention.
+In early layers of a neural network for images, spatial relations can be captured by convolutions and the later layers could benefit from long-range receptive fields offered by attention.
 Hence, both can be combined.[^5]

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Am I going to argue that &quot;Conv is all you need&quot;?<br>No!<br>My favorite architecture is DETR-like: ConvNet (or ConvNeXt) for the first layers, then something more memory-based and permutation invariant like transformer blocks for object-based reasoning on top.<a href="https://t.co/LA2J72N93A">https://t.co/LA2J72N93A</a></p>&mdash; Yann LeCun (@ylecun) <a href="https://twitter.com/ylecun/status/1481198016266739715?ref_src=twsrc%5Etfw">January 12, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>